Letters from Madrid

 The 2019 United Nations Climate Change Conference, also known as COP25, is the 25th United Nations Climate Change conference.
 It is being held in Madrid, Spain, from 2 to 13 December 2019 under the presidency of the Chilean government.
 The conference incorporates the 25th Conference of the Parties to the United Nations Framework Convention on Climate Change (UNFCCC).

-Henrique Schneider is on site and represents Switzerland …
+Henrique Schneider is on site …

 Dear friends of the climate